grame-cncm/faustlive/README_FaustLive.txt

 qmake -spec macx-g++ "CAVAR=1" "JVAR=1" "NJVAR=1"
 make

-To create a self-contained qt application, you can deploy the application with : macdeployqt NAMEofAppBUNDLE
+To create a self-contained qt application, you can deploy the application with :

------------------WARNING
+	 macdeployqt NAMEofAppBUNDLE

+-----------------WARNINGS

-If you want to recompile with new compilation options, you will have to execute "make clean" before doing the qmake and make
+1) If you want to recompile with new compilation options, you will have to execute "make clean" before doing the qmake and make

+2) LIBS/scheduler.ll depends on the version of llvm.
+This file has to be re-generated if the version changes.
+For now llvm 3.1 is used

 ---------------TO ADD A NEW AUDIO ARCHITECTURE